AgesoftOSS/AWebJS/readme.md

 ```

 # Contributing
-I do welcome contributions if you find any bugs or spelling issues or want to make new features please make a pull request and i look forward.
+we do welcome contributions if you find any bugs or spelling issues or want to make new features please make a pull request and we look forward.